Francis “Frannie” Hoffrichter, 88, of Spencer - NewsBreak

 Related

-Funeral services for 60-year-old John Miller of Dickens will be Sunday, November 20th, at 3 p.m. at Faith Lutheran Church in Spencer with burial at Dickens Cemetery.
-Visitation will be Saturday form 5-7 p.m. at the funeral home.
-Warner Funeral Home in Spencer is in charge of the arrangements.
+Funeral services for 84-year-old Clarence “Pat” Murphy of Lakefield will be Monday, November 21st, at 10:30 a.m. at St. Joseph’s Catholic Church in Lakefield with burial at St. Joseph’s Catholic Cemetery.
+Visitation will be one hour prior to the service at the church.
+Benson Funeral Home...

 Betsy Norland, 60, of Cylinder